-- Explanations and justification on how non-conformities have been undertaken and/or solved - Information on volume of maintenance carried out during the prevailing period - Changes related to - Legal ownership of the company - Organisation (procedures in place) - Vehicles for which the ECM is in charge of maintenance - Sites and contractors including processes and equipments - Balance internal/external activities related to the three maintenance functions ( maintenance development, fleet maintenance and maintenance delivery) - Contractual arrangements with users ( including the keepers and the exchange of data) - Maintenance system - Defects and failures including information exchanged against article 5(5) of the ECM regulation - Internal audit reports - NSA and other authorities enforcement actions/investigations including claims according to article 9 of the ECM regulation - Competence management

-The ECM has to add to the annual report all information it considers relevant for the certification body.
+- 1. The ECM shall issue a report which cover a period starting two months before the last surveillance and ending two months before the next planned surveillance. - 2.
+The report includes at least: - Explanations and justification on how non-conformities have been undertaken and/or solved; - Information on volume of maintenance carried out during the prevailing period; - The feedback on experience in applying the common safety methods related to the risk evaluation and assessment methods as adopted pursuant to Article 6.1(a) of Directive (EU) 2016/798 and to the methods for assessing the safety level and the safety performance of railway operators at national and Union level as adopted pursuant to Article 6.1(d) of Directive (EU) 2016/798; - Changes related to: - Legal ownership of the company; - Organisation (procedures in place); - Vehicles for which the ECM is in charge of maintenance; - Sites and contractors including processes and equipment; - O Balance internal/external activities related to the three maintenance functions (maintenance development, fleet maintenance and maintenance delivery); - Contractual arrangements with users (including the keepers and the exchange of data); - o Maintenance system; - O Defects and failures of components related to safety, referred to in Annex III section II and information exchanged in respect of Article 5 (5) Internal audit reports; - o NSA and other authorities enforcement actions/investigations including claims according to Article 9 of this legal act - o Competence management. - 3.
+The ECM has to add to the report all information it considers relevant for the certification body.